Rehnell/Rehnell/README.md

 Frontend & Software Development | Python | JS | HTML | CSS | React

  Currently looking for software or frontend development role.
- I have a passion for coding and enjoy Software & front end development as I enjoy problem solving, building things and being creative.
+ I have a passion for coding and enjoy software & front end development as I enjoy problem solving, building things and being creative.

  I am currently based in London, England.